 The brand then make smart use of digital channels to amplify the hell out of the creative assets from the TV ad.
 The campaign “comes with social-savvy methods of connecting with a younger audience – including collaborations with TikTok influencers, the launch of Instagram stickers and singalong karaoke,” reports Campaign (3).
 The brand also worked with video game platform Twitch, to tap into the massive increase in video gaming during the last few months, a prime time for ordering food delivery.

 In conclusion, Just Eat is a great example of how brands can deliver growth in today’s times, with an agile response to evolving consumer needs that solves real business issues and harnesses the power of digital channels.

-We explore brand growth in depth on our brandgym Mastering Brand Growth program.
+We explore brand growth in depth on our brandgym Mastering Brand Growth program on our brandgym Academy platform.
 If you’d like more info on the program, simply pop your name and email in the form below (we’ll also send you the weekly brandgym blog email and brandgym Academy news, but you can opt out at any time).

 For more on brand growth, see this other post.